The Bankrate promise

 What is an HOA?

 A homeowners association, or HOA, is an organization led by an elected leadership team that oversees and controls certain aspects of your condo, subdivision or other planned community.
-There are several components to HOAs that affect homeowners, both positively and negatively.
-Understanding these aspects could help you decide if an HOA community is the right choice for you.
+There are several components to HOAs that may affect homeowners both positively and negatively.
+Understanding these aspects might help you decide if an HOA community is the right choice for you.

 Shared spaces